Are you already enrolled in a Master in Migration Studies at one of our partner universities?

 - Motivation letter: All applicants need to submit a motivation letter in which they state their personal motivation for doing a double degree and, if relevant, for going to a specific place.
 The motivation letter is important, think about it carefully.

 - Language certificates: The minimum level of English for participating in the double degree programme is a B2 (CEFR).
 However, only some partner universities demand an official language certificate.
 Provide a certificate if your preferred host university requires it, or prepare for obtaining such a certificate as soon as possible.
-A good command of other languages in which courses are taught (e.g., Spanish for A Coruña or French for Neuchâtel) can also be an advantage.
+A good command of other languages in which courses are taught (e.g., French for Neuchâtel) can also be an advantage.

-- Only indicate destinations that are really an option for you: If only one destination is an option for you, don't indicate a second and third priority.
+- List of priorities: Double Degree applicants may indicate a first, second, and third priority for the host university where they would like to spend their second year.
+If only one destination is an option for you, don't indicate a second and third priority.
 However, students who apply for only one destination don't stand a better chance of being sent to their preferred host university and thus risk not getting into the double degree at all.

 2. EuMIGS Exchange